viewstools/dealing-with-global-app-state/README.md

-# Some was of deailng with (global) application state and passing less props down your components
+# Some ways of dealing with (global) application state and passing less props down your components

 [Here's a little video](https://youtu.be/kUT0crvNhoA) where we explore how we can share state that belongs to more than one component and maybe even the whole app.